Symptoms of Cystic Fibrosis

-Cystic fibrosis is a hereditary metabolic disorder that primarily affects the respiratory and digestive systems.
-This disease causes the mucus, sweat, and digestive fluids in the body to become abnormally thick, obstructing organ function.
-The severity of symptoms varies from person to person; some patients may exhibit obvious signs in infancy, while others may not show symptoms until adulthood.
+Cystic fibrosis is a hereditary metabolic disorder primarily affecting the respiratory and digestive systems.
+It causes abnormal thickening of mucus, sweat, and digestive fluids within the body, leading to organ obstruction.
+The severity of symptoms varies among individuals; some may show prominent signs during infancy, while others may not manifest symptoms until adulthood.

-The diversity and severity of symptoms depend on the type of affected organs and the extent of mucus obstruction.
-Early diagnosis is crucial, as timely treatment can slow the progression of organ damage.
-The following sections will detail the typical symptoms at different stages, common manifestations, and how symptoms change over time.
+The diversity and severity of symptoms depend on the affected organs and the extent of mucus blockage.
+Early diagnosis is crucial, as timely treatment can delay organ damage.
+The following details the typical symptoms at different stages, common manifestations, and the progression of symptoms over time.

 Early Symptoms and Signs

-The early symptoms of cystic fibrosis may be observed in infancy, but some cases may be overlooked due to subtle symptoms.
-Common early signs in newborns include:
+Early signs of cystic fibrosis may be observed in infants, but some cases might be overlooked due to subtle symptoms.
+Common early indicators in newborns include:

 • Intestinal obstruction after birth (meconium ileus)

-• Abnormally salty sweat (parents may notice a salty taste on the baby's face)
+• Salty-tasting sweat (parents may notice a salty taste on the baby's face when touching the sweat)

-Additionally, some regions have included cystic fibrosis in newborn screening programs, allowing for early detection of potential risks through blood or genetic testing.
+Additionally, some regions have incorporated cystic fibrosis into newborn screening programs, allowing early detection through blood or genetic testing.

-• Repeated respiratory infections (such as bronchitis or pneumonia)
+• Recurrent respiratory infections (such as bronchitis, pneumonia)

-• Fatty stools (stools that are oily, foul-smelling, and difficult to flush)
+• Fatty diarrhea (oily, foul-smelling stools that are difficult to flush)

-These symptoms may be mistaken for common digestive or respiratory problems, thus requiring a combination of family history and further examination to confirm the diagnosis.
+These symptoms can be mistaken for common digestive or respiratory problems, so it is important to combine family history with further testing to confirm diagnosis.

 Common Symptoms